Expand Business in China

 The VAT rate in China is 13%.
 It applies to most taxable goods and services.

 Typically, companies must file a provisional income tax return with the local tax authorities within 15 days of the end of each quarter and pay quarterly tax installments typically based on the profits for the quarter.
 An annual tax return and final tax settlement are due within five months of the end of the taxation year.

 Companies will be charged a daily late payment premium at 0.05% of the unpaid tax amount.
 In addition to the additional fees for late payment, fines may apply.

 Anti-Bribery & Anti-Corruption Law

-The Criminal Code and the PRC Criminal Code regulate the bribery of public officials.
-Penalties (for individuals and legal entities) include imprisonment for up to 10 years, confiscation of assets resulting from bribes, and additional fiscal penalty on the company and officials.
+The PRC Criminal Law, enacted based on the Constitution, regulates bribery.
+Under Article 383, penalties (for individuals and legal entities) include imprisonment, confiscating assets resulting from bribes, and an additional monetary fine on the company and officials.